codetriplett/stew/preview/stew.md

 }
 ```

-Arrays of values can be defined by setting a range in the first definition in the array.
-Each item will show as a line in the text area, and can be removed or rearranged withing that field.
-New items are added with the plus buttion, if there is only one option, or with a drop down if there are more.
-Selecting text within this field will show the fields for those rows below the textarea.
-It isn't working on this page, but you can view an example by editing one of the daily notes on the [journal](/journal/) page.
+Arrays of values can be defined by setting a range in the first definition of the array.
+Each item will show as a line in the text area, and can be removed or rearranged within that field.
+New items are added with the plus buttion, if there is only one option, or with a dropdown if there are more.
+Selecting text within this field will show the fields for those rows below the text area.
+That isn't working on this page, but you can view an example by editing one of the daily notes on the [journal](/journal/) page.

 ```demo form
 {